Private Hierarchical Clustering and Efficient Approximation: Formal Problem Specification

 Above, the first strategy ensures that no direct leakage of private input points occurs by correlating statistics of thin neighboring clusters; in particular, no cluster statistics are learned for singletons or their parents ($s=1$), thus eliminating the type of leakage allowed by model $f^m_{HC}(P,Q)$.
-The second strategy ensures that only statistics of target clusters are learned, that is, input points may be directed learned only explicitly as part of the intended cluster analysis.
+The second strategy ensures that only statistics of target clusters are learned, that is, input points may be directly learned only explicitly as part of the intended cluster analysis.

-Overall, the resulted dendrogram is point-agnostic in the sense that neither the forest structure of $T^*$ nor the learned metadata $M(T^*)$ can, alone or combined, unintentionally reveal which singletons the points of a party are mapped to.
-Indeed, since input points are \emph{randomly} mapped to singletons, ties in cluster merging are also \emph{randomly} broken, and since no statistics are learned for singleton (or thin) clusters, no party can deduce with certainty any of the other party's input points.
-Anything that can be possibly inferred about a party's private input corresponds to a \emph{probabilistic meta-analysis} that must necessarily encompass an unknown distribution of this input and an unknown random permutation used by~$f^*_{HC}$.
-This probabilistic inference is viewed as the \emph{inherent price of collaborative cluster analysis}.

-\Comment{ The resulted dendrogram is point-agnostic, at least, in the sense that neither the forest structure of $T^*$ nor any learned metadata can, by itself or in combination, reveal which singletons in $T^*$ the input points of a party map to.
+Overall, the resulting dendrogram is point-agnostic in the sense that neither the forest structure of $T^*$ nor the metadata $M(T^*)$ reveal which singletons a party's points are mapped to.
+As points are {randomly} mapped to singletons, ties in cluster merging are {randomly} broken, and no statistics are learned for singleton (or thin) clusters, no party can deduce with certainty any of the other party's input points.
+For instance, the applied permutation eliminates leakage from the positioning of the singleton cluster at the leaves that, in our previous example, allowed one to infer whether the other party owned points with smaller distance than its own pairs, from the first-round clustering result.
+More generally, anything inferable about a party's private input relates to a {meta-analysis} that must necessarily encompass the (unknown) input distribution and the random permutation used by~$f^*_{HC}$.
+This can be viewed as an \emph{inherent price of collaborative hierarchical clustering}. \Comment{ The resulted dendrogram is point-agnostic, at least, in the sense that neither the forest structure of $T^*$ nor any learned metadata can, by itself or in combination, reveal which singletons in $T^*$ the input points of a party map to.
 Indeed, since input points are \emph{randomly} mapped to singleton nodes, ties in cluster merging are also \emph{randomly} broken, and since no cluster statistics are learned for singletons, \emph{no party can deterministically deduce with certainty} any of the input points of the other party.
 As a worst case example, learning the average value of a cluster of size 2 cannot directly leak an input point of the other party, as this cluster can be possibly formed by points of either party or of both parties.

 Anything that can be possibly inferred about the other party's input corresponds to a \emph{probabilistic meta-analysis} that must necessarily encompass an assumed input distribution of the other party's input and the underlying unknown random permutation used by~$f^*_{HC}$.
 Such possible inference is viewed as the price of collaborative HC-based cluster analysis.
 Back to the example of learning the average value of a cluster of size 2, a party may guess with higher probability that this cluster is formed by its own input points, which in turn can slightly revise the probability distribution that is assumed for the input points of the other party, but such indirect inference is compensated by the assumption that there some value in analyzing this exact cluster, through the learned average value.
 We note, however, that this inherent price of collaborative cluster analysis can be traded with some loss in the intended accuracy, by further redacting from the returned set $M(T^*)$ the statistics of certain type of nodes in~$T^*$.
 We provide two such additional refinements: